Over 90k Biomarkers Tested

-Immunoglobulin G (IgG) Test
+Immunoglobulin G (IgG) Blood Test

 The Immunoglobulin G (IgG) test measures the most common type of antibody in the blood.
 IgG plays a key role in defending against bacterial and viral infections and provides long-term immunity after exposure or vaccination.
 Abnormal IgG levels can indicate immune deficiencies, chronic infections, autoimmune conditions, or certain allergies.
 This test is often used to assess immune system health, investigate recurrent infections, and monitor immune-related disorders.

-Personalised Reports
+Personalised Dashboard

 Early Detection